Here at Burrows Motor Company, we know that finding at fitting tyres needs to be done quickly, efficiently and to suit your driving needs.

 So, let’s talk about using a tyre repair kit.
 You’ll find it in the usual place - under the boot floor.
 Most sealants are pressurised so you’ll only need to remove the cap and then connect the bottle to the valve on the tyre.
 Then connect the compressor to the accessory socket, switch it on and leave it for no more than ten minutes.
 You’ll then see the tyre inflate before your very eyes.

 You’ll then need to drive around for a couple miles so the sealant can spread around the tyre.
-Then head to your local Burrows centre in Rotherham, Barnsley, Doncaster or Sheffield, and we’ll get the tyre replaced for you by one of our manufacturer trained Technicians.
+Then head to your local Burrows centre in Rotherham, Barnsley, Doncaster, Sheffield, Worksop or York and we’ll get the tyre replaced for you by one of our manufacturer trained Technicians.

 If you’d like to enquire about the types of tyres and services Burrows provides, don’t hesitate to give us a ring, drop in, or drop us an email via our contact form which can be accessed above or below.